bhupesh-sf/Datakit/README.md

 - **Export Options**: Save as Jupyter notebooks or PDF reports
 - **Templates**: Start with pre-built templates for common analyses

-### 🔄 **Workflow Features**
-- **Workspace Management**: Organize projects with multiple files and queries
-- **Auto-save**: Never lose your work with automatic saving
-- **Keyboard Shortcuts**: Speed up your workflow with comprehensive shortcuts
-- **Split Views**: Compare datasets or work on multiple tasks
-- **Recent Files**: Quick access to recently used files
-- **Undo/Redo**: Full undo/redo support for all operations

-## Use Cases

-### For Data Analysts
-- Import sales data from CSV files
-- Write SQL queries to analyze trends
-- Export results for presentations

-### For Data Scientists
-- Load large datasets without server uploads
-- Use Python notebooks for statistical analysis
-- Apply machine learning models via Hugging Face
-- Create reproducible research workflows

-### For Business Users
-- Connect to Google Sheets for live data
-- Use AI assistant to ask questions in plain English
-- Generate charts without coding knowledge
-- Export professional-looking reports

-### For Developers
-- Query PostgreSQL databases directly
-- Test SQL queries with sample data
-- Analyze API response JSONs
-- Debug data transformation pipelines

 ## Privacy & Security

-🔒 **Complete Privacy**: All data processing happens in your browser.
-No data is ever sent to external servers unless you explicitly connect to cloud services.
+**Complete Privacy**: All data processing happens in your browser.
+No data is sent to external servers unless you explicitly connect to cloud services.

-🚀 **No Installation Required**: Works instantly in any modern browser - Chrome, Firefox, Safari, or Edge.
+**No Installation Required**: Works in any modern browser - Chrome, Firefox, Safari, or Edge.

-⚡ **WebAssembly Performance**: Native-speed processing using cutting-edge WebAssembly technology.

 ## Getting Started